Appendix XV

 WHEREAS, City recognizes it may exempt certain public improvement contracts or classes of such contracts under ORS 279C.335; and

-2. The above recitals and Exhibit A are hereby adopted by the Council, sitting as the Local Contract Review Board, as findings of fact supporting approval of the Council’s request for classes of special procurement and public improvement contract exemptions.
+2. The above recitals and Exhibit A are hereby adopted by the Council, sitting as the Local Contract Review Board, as findings of fact supporting approval of the Council’s request for amendments to classes of special procurement and public improvement contract exemptions.

 5. Amendments to these Rules and new rules shall be adopted in accordance with this Resolution and the Public Contracting Code.
 Special procurement requests and approvals shall be made in accordance with Division 47 of the attached Rules and ORS 279B.085.
 Public improvement contract exemption procedures, including notice and public hearing requirements, shall be made in accordance with Division 49 of the attached Rules and ORS 279C.335.